Skip to main content

 On July 4, 2023, Council approved an updated 30-year strategic plan for Calgary Transit, known as RouteAhead.
 RouteAhead provides direction for planning and investing in transit in Calgary to improve service and customer experience.
 The project team developed the plan through extensive engagement with Calgarians.
 The engagement identified Calgarians’ priorities and values, and the project team used those to inform every part of the plan.

 In the updated plan, RouteAhead identified key projects throughout Calgary including 52 Street East Bus Rapid Transit (BRT), 144 Avenue North BRT, MAX Purple Extension, 162 Avenue South BRT, and West Bow BRT, Light Rail Transit (LRT) extensions for the Red Line and Blue Line, as well as other Primary Transit Network projects, such as Airport Link and Shaganappi Trail.
-We are conducting public engagement on ongoing projects.
+We are working on the following transit projects, some of which are open for engagement, while others have already completed their engagement phase.

 Our Goal